 Disney’s Contemporary Resort opened with the Magic Kingdom back in 1971.
 Disney fans have a tendency to be nostalgic, and this resort hits that note perfectly.

 In addition to the impressive architecture (I mean, a monorail goes THROUGH the resort!) guests are also delighted by the location, enjoying the short walk to the Magic Kingdom.

-Guests also appreciate the variety of restaurant options located inside the resort: The Wave of American Flavors, Chef Mickey’s and California Grill.
+Guests also appreciate the variety of restaurant options located inside the resort: The Steakhouse 71, Chef Mickey’s and California Grill.
 The quick service option, Contempo Cafe, is a blast to eat at because the monorail goes right by above you!

 The Disney Vacation Club section of the resort, Bay Lake Tower, is a separate tower connected by a skyway tunnel.
 Bay Lake Tower opened in 2009 and adds luxury vacation villas available in studio, 1 bedroom, 2 bedroom and 3 bedroom grand villas.

 My family’s most recent stay at the Contemporary Resort was in Bay Lake Tower, so we will take a look at that resort as well!